kadiryilmaz/kadiryilmaz/README.md

 i'm a developer from Istanbul

-- 🔭 I’m currently working on ERP Tools and other useful apps
+- 🔭 I’m currently developing on ERP Tools and other useful apps